eez-open/studio/help/en-US/components/actions/TCPDisconnect.md

 # PROPERTIES

-## Connection
+## Socket

-The name of the connection that will be terminated.
+The socket object that will be disconnected.

 # INPUTS